beckoningstranger/pp3-mastermind/README.md

 ### Statistics

-  * Create statistics like 'x games won out of x attempts'.
+  * Create statistics like 'x games won out of y attempts'.

 [Back to top](<#contents>)